 When primary-care physician Laud Boateng started as health director of Ghana’s Nkwanta North District in 2015, one in four women there delivered babies at home, putting both at risk.
 By the time he left four years later to begin his MPA/IR at Maxwell, only half as many women delivered at home.
 “We are now a model district,” he says.

-Boateng came to Maxwell to pursue his interest in the political determinants of health, and in using big data analysis to improve health outcomes.
+Boateng came to the Maxwell School to pursue his interest in the political determinants of health and in using big data analysis to improve health outcomes.
 He will be positioned to better negotiate for policies to improve primary health care.

 His Maxwell studies were deferred for a year because, when he was first accepted, there was no medical doctor to lead his clinical team.
 “The work I did and the team I built was more important,” he says.
 With a successor in place, he’s now at Maxwell.